Global BC at Concord’s 2017 New Year’s Eve celebration in Vancouver | Globalnews.ca

 There is also something for the kids at the RE/MAX Family Zone, featuring the Kids Can Dance Party hosted by Rockin’ Robin, Rapunzel and Belle.

-The event is free and will run from 6:30 p.m. to 12:10 a.m. along Canada Way, between Howe and Thurlow Streets.
+Concord’s NYE Vancouver is happening from 6 p.m. to 12:15 a.m. along Canada Way, between Howe and Thurlow Streets, and from 7 p.m. to 1.30 a.m. at the Indoor Party at the Convention Centre and the Jack Poole Plaza.

 © 2017 Global News, a division of Corus Entertainment Inc.